alexnathanson/BrightsignAPI/README.md

 ### the autorun.brs file
 * roDatagram (UDP) on port 13131 enables the API via Node dgram module to communicate with the hardware.
-* Other devices can also communicate on this port if needed.
+* Other devices on the network can also communicate on this port if needed.

 ### media controls and interactivity
 * UDP on port 13131